Exhibition: Space Waves and a Tale

 The tale of the great computing machine is a satirical tale that tells the story of a future society controlled by computers and is also the source of inspiration for a newly produced opera with the same name.The opera premieres in December at the KTH Reactor Hall and will be running for two weeks.

 As part of the exhibition Space Waves and a Tale you are invited to look ahead and share your visions of how future technology will shape our lives and societies.
 Two students from the KTH School of Architecture have contributed to the exhibition by designing and building a flexible and sustainable exhibition module.
+Students from BOOMERANG REXUS are also participating with objects related to aerospace research.

 The opening of the exhibition will be at a vernissage on 4 October and it will be running until 16 December.
 Space Waves and a Tale is produced by the project group for KTH 200 years anniversary celebration together with KTH Library, The Opera: The Tale of the Great Computing Machine, the Division of Space and Plasma Physics and the KTH School of Architecture.